alphagov/government-service-design-manual/service-manual/content-and-design/design-and-development-resources/writing-for-transactions.md

 ---
 layout: detailed-guidance
-title: Designing transactions
+title: Writing for transactions
-subtitle: Starting and ending transactions, showing progress etc.
+subtitle: Writing microcopy and help text for government services
 category: content-and-design
 type: resource
 audience:
-  primary: designer, content-designer
+  primary: content-designer, designer
 type: guide
 status: draft
 ---

-## Microcopy
+## Writing microcopy

-Microcopy is the short words or phrases used during transactions, for things like buttons, form labels, help text, alerts and questions.
+Microcopy is the term given to the short words or phrases used during transactions, for things like buttons, form labels, help text, alerts and questions.

-### Guidance
+### General guidance

 * Use sentence case
 * Address the user directly